-We want to provide an impulse to emerging discussions about systems change, using the most recent critical reflections on discourse and theories of change.
+We wanted to provide an impulse to emerging discussions about systems change, using the most recent critical reflections on discourse and theories of change.

-- Learning from practice – We work with civil society organisations that are interested in experimenting with different strategies for and ideas about change.
-We want to work with them using an action-research approach and apply the Smart CSOs model to practical contexts (action experiments).
+- Learning from practice – We worked with civil society organisations that were interested in experimenting with different strategies for and ideas about change.
+For this we used an action-research approach.

-- A research dialogue – We engage researchers and practitioners in a dialogue guided by two questions:
+- A research dialogue – We engaged researchers and practitioners in a dialogue guided by two questions:

 - The vision question (what): Is there a puzzle emerging in the new/next system, and if so, which are some of the key elements?

 - The strategy question (how): Can we identify any promising pathways (for activists/funders) to the Great Transition?

 As a precursor to Pathways to the Great Transition, the Smart CSOs Lab made an initial exploration into theories of change and the vision for the Great Transition at our Barcelona workshop in October 2016.
 We detailed the larger themes that were motivating us and some trends we identified through the activities that participants did in this report.

 In 2017, we teamed up with Oxford University PhD researcher Dina Hestad to help CSOs and grant-making organisations make better decisions as they pursued their goal of systemic change.
 There was a lack of tools for identifying potential leverage points and, most importantly, monitoring and evaluating whether the actions of CSOs were actually helping promote systems change towards sustainability.

 So, we decided to try our hand at creating a tool.
 We invited people in our network to participate in a survey about proposed leverage points and give their feedback, the results of which we summarized in a report.